UTSCC09/project-cloud-developer/README.md

 * Automatic light/dark mode matching system theme.
 * Seeing friends 3D weekly bar graph of their time allocation summary.
 * Offline time is calculated when the app is not open i.e. not on your computer, and unallocated time when you are running any timer.
+* Created docker container for backend and frontend.

+**NOTE:** There are newer features and improvements which we have implemented that are listed here, but we were not able to deploy them given time constraints.
+Please demo the app on localhost to see them.

 ### Technology Stack